ying-tang/help-documentation/_userguides/Optimized_Load_Balancing.md

 ---
 layout: page
-title: "Cloud 101 -- Optimized Load Balancing"
+title: Cloud 101 -- Optimized Load Balancing
 tags: [load balancing, HA, arp responder, MAC move]
+author: Dustin Lundquist and Leslie Lundquist
 dateAdded: May 17, 2017
-author: Dustin Lundquist and Leslie Lundquist
-featured: false
+featured: true
-weight: 4
+weight: 5
 ---

 When running your workloads on a cloud, you often want to spread the load across two or more virtual machine (VM) hosts.
 One reason might be for the sake of redundancy, for example if you’re running a mission-critical database application.
 Or you might want to scale your workload across multiple machines, so that it can serve more clients.